Merkin Spark Grants

-The Merkin Institute for Translational Research invites proposals for Merkin Spark Grants of $10,000 each to support Graduate students in exploring an independent translational project idea.
+The Merkin Institute for Translational Research invites proposals for Merkin Spark Grants of $10,000 each to support Caltech graduate students in exploring an independent translational project idea.
 We anticipate that up to four awards will be made.

 The project is to be conceived and driven by graduate student applicant(s).
 It should not be an immediate or obvious extension of ongoing or proposed research in the host lab or labs.
 Novel applications of methods and variations across labs are encouraged.
 The project should be designed to generate go/no-go data for an innovative direction or novel technology that will ultimately translate to improve human health.
 These projects can be at any stage on the path toward translation, as long as the purpose and vision for translation is clearly stated.
 We encourage collaboration between students in different labs to create project proposals, but this is not a requirement.

-Grant Submission Deadline: For the first cycle, applications are due by end of day Monday June 6th.
+Grant Submission Deadline: For the current cycle, applications are due by end of day Wednesday May 31, 2023.
 Inquiries before then are welcome.
 Please reach out to George Tolomiczenko (firstname.lastname@example.org) if you have questions about the program or the application process.

 Proposals should include:

-- At the end, provide a brief (~one paragraph) discussion of how the project is distinct from ongoing research in the student's lab.
+- At the end, provide a brief (~one paragraph) discussion of how the project is distinct from ongoing research of the host lab.

-- References (this section is not included in the 3-page limit).
+- Bibliography (this section is not included in the 3-page limit).

 - An appended short statement obtained from your thesis Professor indicating they are OK with you participating in this round of applications.

-Attach your full proposal (in pdf format) to an email and send it to this Box address: MSG_Jun.email@example.com This will automatically deposit the attached proposal in the submission folder.
+Attach your proposal (pdf format) to an email and send it to this Box address: MSG_Spr.email@example.com This will automatically deposit the attached proposal in the submission folder.
 You should receive an automated confirmation of receipt.
-In the event you do not receive the expected automated confirmation, report that failure in an email George Tolomiczenko (firstname.lastname@example.org), attaching your application pdf to the message.
+If you do not receive the expected automated confirmation, report that failure in an email George Tolomiczenko (firstname.lastname@example.org), attaching your application pdf to the message.

 Name your attached proposal file as follows: MGS_SubN_Last Name_First Name.
-For example, the second (corrected or updated) proposal submitted from Groucho Marx would be named "MGS_Sub2_Marx_Groucho" His first submission would have been "MGS_Sub1_Marx_Groucho"
+For example, the second (corrected or updated) proposal submitted from Zeppo Marx would be named "MGS_Sub2_Marx_Zeppo" His first submission would have been "MGS_Sub1_Marx_Zeppo"

-Note: If awarded, you will be asked to submit a budget outlining how the award will be deployed.
+Note: If awarded, you will need to submit a budget showing how the award will be spent.
 Funds are for research only and cannot be used for personal expenses or travel unless the travel is essential for conducting the research.